-In addition to providing transportation to emergency centres, when needed, the municipality will also coordinate the provision of the locations for reception centres and temporary shelters.
+In addition to providing transportation to comfort centres, when needed, the municipality will also support the province by providing access to municipal facilities for use as reception centres and temporary emergency shelters.
 The provision of humanitarian services is a provincial Department of Community Services responsibility.
 Generally, the Department of Community Services will designate the operation of reception centres and shelters to the Canadian Red Cross.

 Under the emergency management act 12,(f) upon the state of local emergency being declared in respect to the province or an area thereof, the province may cause or order the evacuation of persons and the removal of livestock and personal property threatened by an emergency and make arrangements for the adequate care and protection thereof, shelters will be the responsibility of the province.

-An evacuation shelter is known as a location where evacuees are received, documented, personal needs are identified, and overnight shelter is provided.
-A type of emergency facility.
-In HRM, evacuation centres are operated by the Canadian Red Cross, under the direction of the provincial Department of Community Services.
+An evacuation shelter is a type of emergency facility where evacuees are received, documented, personal needs are identified, and overnight shelter is provided.
+In the municipality, evacuation centres are operated by the Canadian Red Cross, under the direction of the provincial Department of Community Services.
 (MEP).

 Important: If you are trapped or injured call 911.